codeforbirmingham/spotholes/README.md

 ## Setup

-This project expect you to at least have Ruby 2.1+ installed.
+This project expects you to at least have Ruby 2.1+ and Homebrew installed.

 After you clone the repo, navigate to spotholes directory and run:

     ./bin/setup

 This will walk you through the setup of the tools for the project for Mac OS X and Homebrew.
 Additional platform setup scripts/updates are welcome.